Air Quality

 Covanta Marion Waste Incinerator

-Oregon's 2023 legislative session offers an opportunity to address a long-standing regulatory loophole that allows Oregon's municipal waste incinerator (Covanta Marion) to burn large amounts of medical and industrial waste, including waste trucked in from out-of-state.
+Oregon's 2023 legislative session offered an opportunity to address a long-standing regulatory loophole that allows Oregon's municipal waste incinerator (Covanta Marion) to burn large amounts of medical and industrial waste, including waste trucked in from out-of-state.
 The passage of Oregon's Medical Waste Incineration Act, SB 488 is critical to achieving clean air for the people of Oregon, particularly those living in the mid-Willamette Valley.
-Learn more
+Learn more about our successful campaign to pass SB 488

 Building a Fossil-Free Future